spread-ai/docs-appsmith-fork/docs/reference/widgets/camera.md

 #### Border radius `string`

 Applies rounded corners to the outer edge of the widget.
 If JavaScript is enabled, you can specify valid [CSS border-radius](https://developer.mozilla.org/en-US/docs/Web/CSS/border-radius) to adjust the radius of the corners.

 #### Box Shadow `string`

 This property adds a drop shadow effect to the frame of the widget.
 If JavaScript is enabled, you can specify valid [CSS box-shadow](https://developer.mozilla.org/en-US/docs/Web/CSS/box-shadow) values to customize the appearance of the shadow.

 ### Reference properties

 Reference properties enable you to access the widget's data and state using the dot operator in other widgets or JavaScript functions.
 They provide additional information or allow interaction with the widget programmatically.
 For instance, to retrieve the visibility status of a Camera widget, you can use `Camera1.isVisible`.

 #### imageBlobURL `string`

 Returns a binary URL that stores the captured image for future use.

 ```js
 {{ '{{Camera1.imageBlobURL}}' }}
 ```

 #### imageDataURL `string`

 Stores the captured image in Data URL format (Base64).
 You can use it to embed the image inline within different applications.

 ```js
 {{ '{{Camera1.imageDataURL}}' }}
 ```

 You can use this property to upload an image to Amazon S3.
-For more information, see [Upload Images to and from S3](/connect-data/how-to-guides/how-to-use-the-camera-image-widget-to-upload-download-images).

 #### imageRawBinary `string`

 Returns the image file in binary format, suitable for storing the image for future use.

 ```js
 {{ '{{Camera1.imageRawBinary}}' }}
 ```

 #### videoBlobURL `string`

 Returns a binary URL that stores the captured video for future use.

 ```js
 {{ '{{Camera1.videoBlobURL}}' }}
 ```

 #### videoDataURL `string`

 Stores the recorded video in Data URL format (Base64).
 You can use it to embed the video inline within different applications.

 ```js
 {{ '{{Camera1.videoDataURL}}' }}
 ```

 You can use this property to upload a video to Amazon S3.
-For more information, see [Upload Images to and from S3](/connect-data/how-to-guides/how-to-use-the-camera-image-widget-to-upload-download-images)

 #### videoRawBinary `string`

 Returns the video file in binary format, suitable for storing the video for future use.

 ```js
 {{ '{{Camera1.videoRawBinary}}' }}
 ```

 ## Methods

 Widget property setters enable you to modify the values of widget properties at runtime, eliminating the need to manually update properties in the editor.

 These methods are asynchronous and return a [Promise](/writing-code-in-studio/using-js-promises.md).
-You can use the `.then()` block to ensure the execution and sequencing of subsequent lines of code in Appsmith.
+You can use the `.then()` block to ensure the execution and sequencing of subsequent lines of code in Studio.

 #### setVisibility (param: boolean): Promise

 Sets the visibility of the widget.

 ```js
 Camera1.setVisibility(true)
 ```

 #### setDisabled (param: boolean): Promise

 Sets the disabled state of the widget.

 ```js
 Camera1.setDisabled(false)
 ```